verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 ### Offline Publish

 By default `verdaccio` does not allow you to publish packages when the client is offline.
 This can be can be overridden by setting this value to *true*.
+This can be can be overridden by setting this value to _true_.

 ```yaml
 publish: